Linda Mordoh & Larry Hughey

 Ernest was born May 10th 1895 and died on Feb.
 4th 1974.
 His wife was D. Lucile Griffith Born Oct.
 26th 1897 and died March 6th 1970.
 The children are Richard, Virginia, Marcia, Jeanette and Carolyn.
 The only children survived are Marcia and Carolyn.
 Ernest had a brother who was in the upholstery business also.
 His name was Harry H. Hartman.
 Born March 30th 1902 and died Oct.
 9th 1992.
 My brother Kevin and myself along with my daughter Emily are Generations VI and VII to the Hartman family.

 Harry Hartman, Alma Hartman Richardson, Ernest Hartman, August Hartman

 Larry started Larry Hughey’s Interior Refurbishing in 1990.
 Home based for ten years and moved his company down to his father’s plant at 5335 Winthrop Ave. in 2001.
 Larry moved his shop in August 2010 to our Carmel location.
 Larry’s first big commercial job was with American States Insurance which is now called Safeco.
 Larry recovered steelcase office panels for 1 year and 8 months.
 This was great start to his business and gave Larry a good understanding about production.

 My father bought the Upholstery business from my grandpa because he thought he had a better way to tag furniture and had ideas to improve the work flow.
 My father taught me many valuable lessons about business and life.
-His two favorite moto’s were simple but stay with me on a daily basis.
+His moto’s were simple but stay with me on a daily basis.